Who Will You Meet, After You Leave Home?

 Two months earlier I had graduated high school at age 17, and because my birthday wasn’t until the end of September I would start college, according to the registrar, as the youngest boy on campus.
 A few female students were younger than me, but I was the youngest male in a school where the average freshman was said to be 25.

-Going to college meant I was leaving home for good.
+Going to college meant I was leaving home for good and student loans were in my future.
 I was not inching to the edge of the chasm of independence; I was leaping to the other side.
 I was leaving my boyhood, and entering young adulthood, and I faced a universal unspoken question.

 Would I become the someone I needed to be?